brandinho/Poker-Probability-Approximation/README.md

 # Poker Probability Approximation with Deep Learning

 This project uses of a neural network to quickly compute the probability of a hand ending in a win or tie.
 While lookup tables can be used, they are memory-intensive and cannot be stored in memory-constrained environments such as mobile applications.
 Storing the weights in either numpy or tensorflow drastically reduces the memory required.
-The learned model can be used in any better round of Texas Hold'Em Poker.
+The learned model can be used in any bettin round of Texas Hold'Em Poker.

 ## Getting Started